Tharuniiii/EDA-with-Large-language-model-app/README.md

 │ └── correlation_heatmap.png

 > 🧠 You can include public datasets in the `datasets/` folder so others can try the app easily.
+> You can also check list of LLM models to check which model you wanted to install and use

 ---